zeliangwang/PyEniscope/README.md

 auth = HTTPBasicAuth('<Username>', '<Password>')
 ```

-Note that the script has been tested working under `Python 3.6`.
+Note that the `<Password>` should be an MD5 hash which is generated based on your assigned password.
+The script has been tested working under `Python 3.6`.
 For the retrieved data samples, please see the [results/](results/) directory.

 For further details, please refer to [ENISCOPE API Documents](https://help.bestsupportdesk.com/en/support/tickets/archived/232597)